povel62/cs-319/README.md

 ```
 ## Live Application URL

-The Application is deployed in https://cs319-pwc.herokuapp.com/
+The Application is being deployed @ https://cs319-pwc.herokuapp.com/

 Click on the link to see the application